wilsonmar/python-samples/README.md

 ## Featured Projects

-These contain various utilities I wrote.
+These contain various utilities I wrote which have the most <strong>practical usefulness</strong>.

 Each contains helpful features implemented as identified during each build.

 * <a href="print-inkjet.py">print-inkjet.py</a> keeps print heads clear by sending a pdf containing colored text and images.

 * <a href="ls_al.py"><strong>ls_al.py</strong></a> lists files in a directory like the Linux command ls -al.

-* <a href="log-time-csv.py"><strong>log-time-csv.py</strong></a> writes files to

 * <a href="mondrian-gen.py"><strong>mondrian-gen.py</strong></a> to generate a png art in the style of Mondrian.
 References macOS Keychain to keep OpenAI API key.